chetan5o/Convolutional-Neural-Network-Pipeline/README.md

 Read the design_approach for more details like
 1. what should be size of the buffer
-2. optimize pattern to slize
+2. optimize pattern to slide
 3. how to store the processed data
 * [**Design Approach (PDF)**](https://github.com/chetan5o/Convolutional-Neural-Network-Pipeline/blob/main/design_approach_pdf.pdf)